erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

               - 'recipe[my_org_webserver::cleanup]'
 {%endhighlight%}

-## Chef version to install
+## Chef version

-You must specify which Chef version to install (to use as Client or Solo) under `properties` > `chef_config` > `version`.
-There is no default, `version` is required.
+To specify which Chef version to install, set the value of `version`.
+It is required settings and there is no default.
 You must use the same version for all YAML nodes which reside on the same server.

 Example:
 {% highlight yaml %}